Questions to Ask Your Doctor Before Surgery

 - When can I return to work?
 When can I drive my car?
-When can I have sexual activity?
+When can I resume sexual activity?

 - Are there any materials about this surgery that I can review?

-As the patient, you should request and/or confirm that the surgeon will preoperatively confirm and mark the surgical site.
+As the patient, you should request and/or confirm that your surgeon will preoperatively confirm and mark the surgical site.